|VACATION TRAVEL DESTINATIONS|

 Chicago’s Willis Tower (Sears Tower)

 For decades, the Chicago Sears Tower held the title of being the tallest building in the world.
-Though that distinction was passed on to the Petronas Twin Towers (Kuala Lampur, Malaysia) in 1998, the towering structure remains one of the most visited tourist destinations in Chicago.
+Though that distinction was passed on to the Petronas Twin Towers (Kuala Lampur, Malaysia) in 1998, the towering structure remains one of the city’s most visited tourist destinations.

 Renamed the Willis Tower in July 2009 (due to a new leasing agreement with Willis Group Holdings insurance), the crown jewel of Chicago's skyline boasts 110 stories and a height of 1,450 feet.
 Many Chicago residents will continue to refer to the Willis Tower as the Sears Tower.